 An account of the early history of the club, however, depicts the three seaxes on a markedly

-deep red cover, allowing the blades to appear in a more traditional realisation.
+deep red cover, allowing the blades to appear in a more traditional realisation, also evident in this aged cap

-at Crossness Pumping Station in Kent, completed in 1865, incorporating various arms and emblems indicative of the board’s territorial remit includes a blue shield with three seaxes representing Middlesex.
+at Crossness Pumping Station in Kent, completed in 1865, incorporates various arms and emblems, indicating the board’s territorial remit; it includes a shield with the three seaxes, representing Middlesex although again, curiously, the shield is blue.
 Kent is also amongst the array.

-The original arms are also found on a pillar of the aforementioned Kew Bridge,
+The original arms are further found on a pillar of the aforementioned Kew Bridge,

 built in 1903 to link Middlesex and Surrey.
 The arms appear under a depiction of ‘Old Father Thames’!